IzmdI/ticket-system/README.md

 # Ticket system

-This is a simple API service, which allows to send tickets, update them statuses and comments them.
+This is a simple API service, which allows to send tickets, update statuses, delete and comments they.
 By default ticket creating with status 'opened'.
 * Opened ticket can be 'answered' or 'closed'.
 * Answered ticket can be 'awaited' or 'closed'.